dorucioclea/skyalt/README.md

-# The problem, The solution
+# From SaaS to Local-first
 Most of today's apps run in a browser as Software as a Service.
 Here's the list of problems you may experience:
 - delay between client and server
 - none or simple export